 Step 1: Lay out your plastic and cut to size

-The first step is to create the plastic backing for your throw blanket.
+Firstly, you’ll create the plastic backing for your throw blanket.
 This is what will make it waterproof.

 The easiest way to cut the plastic sheet to size is to find a large, clean floor area where you can lay out your plastic material.
 This product is sold by the metre at Lincraft and is available in a thick or thin version.
 I bought 2 metres of the thin plastic as it is still durable while also being easy to fold/roll (and you’ll see why this is important soon).